superjond/PublicFreeSuffix/README.md

-# SO.KG: Free Shared Domain Suffix Registration
+# Free Shared Domain Suffix Registration

----

-## What is SOKG Registry?

-**SOKG Registry** is a non-profit, free subdomain service designed to empower various communities.
+**SOKG Domain** is a non-profit, free subdomain service designed to empower various communities.
 We believe in providing accessible resources for:

 * **Developers:** Perfect for project testing, staging environments, and personal development sandboxes.
 * **Students:** Ideal for academic research, class projects, and learning new technologies without cost barriers.